jpnm561/HAR-UP/README.md

 1. First of all, the desired features were placed in a csv file.

 2. A (preliminar) feature selection process was made.
-To select the features, Weka *add citation* was used, with attribute selection using Explorer mode and 10 folds for the selection, with the following models:
+To select the features, [Weka](https://www.cs.waikato.ac.nz/~ml/weka/index.html) was used, with attribute selection using Explorer mode and 10 folds for the selection, with the following models:

 					-CfsSubsetEval_BestFirst (with ZeroR set as the classifier)